Journey of Swami H.H. Parijnanashram II as Guru

-The period of time between the Maha samadhi of Swami Shankarashram and the enthronment of H H Parijnanashram-II Swamiji was a period of convulsion for the Saraswat Community.
+The period of time between the Maha samadhi of Swami Shankarashram and the enthronement of Swami H.H.
+Parijnanashram II was a period of convulsion for the Saraswat Community.
 The condition was similar to that confronted before the Guru Parampara was broached.
-The community was left without a head when Swami Shankarashram died suddenly without accepting a disciple or shishya.
-The assets of the matha were seized by the King of Nagar.
-And the King again issued a decree that ‘unless they showed the King their Mathadhipati (Head Guru of the matha), they would have to face heavy penalties’.
-The samadhi (shrine) of Swami Shankararashram was also ordered to be demolioshed by the King.
-The King’s men came to destroy the Shiva Linga made of clay, at the shine.
+The community was left without a head when Swami Shankarashram attained Mahasamadhi without accepting a disciple or shishya.
+The assets of the Matha were seized by the King of Nagar.
+And the King again issued a decree that ‘unless they showed the King their Mathadhipati (Head Guru of the Matha), they would have to face heavy penalties’.
+The samadhi (shrine) of Swami Shankarashram was also ordered to be demolished by the King.
+The King’s men came to destroy the Shiva Linga made of clay, at the shrine.
 But with the Guru’s grace such destruction was prevented.

-The sanyasi gave his consent to their pleas.
-The devotees thus on the banks of the Taribagil River, consecrated him as Swami H H Parijnanashram II.
-Since the first guru of the community was Swami Parijñanashram, He is known as Swami Parijnanashram II.
-The King of Nagar took back the order once the news of the arrival of the new guru reached to his the ears.
+The elders of the community became desperate to find out the next Mathadhipati.
+During this meeting they came to remember a person who dwelt at the small hamlet of Kollur from the Pandit family.
+That person had been blessed by Swami Shankarashram.
+An anchorite who used to practise Yoga at Kollur, the devotees went to meet this noble person and earnestly appealed him to accept the responsibilities of the guru of the Saraswats.
+The Sanyasi gave his consent to their pleas.
+The devotees thus on the banks of the Taribagil River, consecrated him as Swami H.H.
+Parijnanashram II.
+Since the first guru of the community was Swami Parijnanashram, He is known as ‘Swami Parijnanashram II’.
+The King of Nagar took back the order once the news of the arrival of the new guru reached him.
 The King therefore restored the Chitrapur Matha back to the community.
-In this manner the Saraswats had got back their head matha and also had a guru to lead them.
+In this manner the Saraswats had got back their head Matha and also had a guru to lead them.

 Like other spiritual gurus, Swami Parijnanashram II is also known to have executed miracles for his devotees in their times of need.
 One of the best known miracles which he has performed is that of the ailing woman from the village of Kumta, the wife of a businessman.
 Her husband tried the best of medications for her, but she would not get better and would always end up worse.
-The businessman prayed with earnestness to Lord Bhavanishankara.
+The businessman prayed with earnestness to Lord Bhavanishankar.

 “You have to now lead the community.
 Counsel them like how a mother would guide her child.
 Guide the people in this spiritual journey to lead a spiritual and chaste life.
-Remember, the soul is eternal and imperishable even though functions of the body do cease...."
-The 'samadhi' of Swami Parijñanashram II Swamiji is at the Chitrapur Math at Shirali.
-It has been built to the left of the samadhi of his guru, Swami Shankarashram
+Remember, the soul is eternal and imperishable even though functions of the body do cease....”